EvgeniyPeshkov/syntax-highlighter/README.md

         }
     }

-If no color is assigned to a semantic token by theme, the VSCode uses the [Semantic Token Scope Map](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide#semantic-token-scope-map).
+If no color is assigned to a semantic token by a theme, the VSCode uses the [Semantic Token Scope Map](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide#semantic-token-scope-map).

 {Syntax Highlighter} provides the next tokens: